 Bear country can also be home to cougars, snakes and other wildlife, such as bison, moose, deer and elk.
 All wild animals can be dangerous.
 Always maintain a safe and respectful distance from wildlife.
 Look for bear signs in your immediate area.

-When Hiking, Tips to Reduce the Risk of Close Encounters:
+When Hiking or Berry Picking, Tips to Reduce the Risk of Close Encounters:

 Keep Children Close: to you and within your immediate sight at all times.

 Make Noise: Talk, sing or clap your hands to let a bear know of your presence.
+Don’t wear headphones if listening to music, use a speaker if alone.
 Don’t rely on bells, usually they are too quiet.
 Shout often, especially when traveling upwind, near streams and waterfalls, or when you cannot see the path ahead. (avoid thick brush).

 Be Alert: Watch for bear sign such as tracks, droppings, diggings, rocks rolled over, scratch marks on trees and logs torn apart.
 Carry binoculars and scan ahead periodically.